Anshuman4492/connect/README.md

 - Merge both of above to: userId is id of person, who we want to send request
 - POST /request/send/:status/:userId (Status can be either like or pass)

-- POST /request/send/block/:userId (Block)
+- POST /request/review/accecpted/:requestId
-- POST /request/review/accecpted/:userId
+- POST /request/review/rejected/:requestId
-- POST /request/review/rejected/:userId
+- POST /request/review/block/:requestId (Block)
+- Merge both of above to: userId is id of person, who we want to review request
+- POST /request/review/:status/:requestId (Status can be either accepted, rejected or blocked)

 ## User Router
+- GET /user/requests
+- GET /user/connections
 - GET /user/feed - Gets profile of other users on platform
-- GET /user/connections
-- GET /user/requests